perpen/pod/README.md

   - initialise tmux with 1 window per project, and the 3 panes
 - put all .pod-* files under ~/.pod/
 - delete tmux layouts, or find simple init method
+- tab title should be pod name
+- use chromium standalone app to get all keyboard shortcuts?